Banking

 There are two major write-offs that you get for proving that you live in another country that will work to significantly lower your income, but first you have to prove you live in another country.
 You can do that in one of two ways: (1) the Bona Fide Residence Test or (2) the Physical Presence Test.
 In the former, you cannot claim it until you have lived in a foreign country – with the intent to remain there – for at least a 365-day period beginning January 1 and ending December 31.
 For the latter, you can only claim it for the entire year if you’ve remained outside of the U.S. for at least 329 days of the year.
 However, you can get partial credit for the portion of the year when you were not in the U.S.

-Once you’ve satisfied one of those tests, you’ll get a significant tax deduction using the Foreign Earned Income Exclusion, which for the 2018 tax year was about $103,000.
-If you’re married and both spouses are working, both of you get this exclusion for your respective salaries.
+Once you’ve satisfied one of those tests, you’ll get a significant tax deduction using the Foreign Earned Income Exclusion, which for the 2022 tax year was about $112,000.
+If you’re married and both spouses are working, both of you get this exclusion for your respective salaries, potentially reducing your taxable income by $224,000.

-Separately, you can write off your housing expenses using the “Foreign Income Housing Exclusion”, though for some taxpayers, it’ll be a deduction, rather than exclusion.
+Separately, one spouse can write off your housing expenses using the “Foreign Income Housing Exclusion”, though for some taxpayers, it’ll be a deduction, rather than exclusion.
 These expenses will include your rent, utilities, property insurance, parking, and household repairs.
 The amount varies from place to place and year to year, but the limit for Geneva is around $90,000, so go wild!
+You can’t split it between spouses, and there is a calculation that reduces it slightly, but it’s still very helpful.

 U.S. state income tax